rjaques/Sirah-Project/README.md

 ### Automatic quarterly release

-The website is currently set up in a way that four times per year, a release will automatically be created.
+The website is currently set up in a way that four times per year, a release will automatically be created (this is handled by the .github/workflows/automated_release.yml script).

 This means that the current "work-in-progress" folder will be copied and be given a new name, based on the date (e.g., v2023-08-15).
-Visitors to your website (rjaques.github.io/sira-project) will automatically be forwarded to the latest release (e.g., rjaques.github.io/sira-project/v2023-08-15).
+Visitors to your website (rjaques.github.io/sirah-project) will automatically be forwarded to the latest release (e.g., rjaques.github.io/sirah-project/v2023-08-15).

 ### Manual release